Hulk Hogan: Early years (1977–1979)

-Jack and Geraldo Brisco got Hogan connected with Hiro Matsuda—the man who trained wrestlers working for Championship Wrestling from Florida (CWF)—to make him a potential trainee.
+Jack and Gerald Brisco got Hogan connected with Hiro Matsuda—the man who trained wrestlers working for Championship Wrestling from Florida (CWF)—to make him a potential trainee.
 During the first session in training, Matsuda broke Hogan's leg.
 After 10 weeks of rehab, Hogan returned to train with Matsuda and blocked him when he tried to break his leg again.
 In Hogan's professional wrestling debut, CWF promoter Eddie Graham booked him against Brian Blair in Fort Myers, Florida, on August 10, 1977.
 A short time later, Hogan donned a mask and assumed the persona of "The Super Destroyer", a hooded character previously played by Don Jardine and subsequently used by other wrestlers.

 After a brief career hiatus, Hogan wrestled for the Alabama-based promotion Gulf Coast Championship Wrestling (GCCW) in 1978.
-He formed a tag team with Ed Leslie known as The Boulder Brothers under the names Terry and Ed Boulder.
+He formed a tag team with Ed Leslie known as the Boulder Brothers under the names Terry and Ed Boulder.
 During his time in Alabama, Hogan had early encounters with André the Giant, including two matches and a televised arm-wrestling contest that generated significant local interest.
-On May 24, 1979, Hogan wrestled his first world championship match against NWA World Heavyweight Champion Harley Race at Rip Hewes Sports Complex in Dothan.
+On May 24, 1979, Hogan wrestled his first world championship match against NWA World Heavyweight Champion Harley Race at Rip Hewes Sports Complex in Dothan, Alabama.
 Hogan pinned Race during the match and was briefly announced as the new champion on GCCW television.
 However, the NWA later overturned the decision, declaring a disqualification and nullifying the title change.
 Hogan went on to win the Southeastern Heavyweight Championship twice later in the year; first defeating Ox Baker, then again after regaining it from Professor Tanaka, following a brief loss to Austin Idol.

-Later that year, Hogan and Leslie joined Jerry Jarrett's Memphis-based Continental Wrestling Association (CWA) in Memphis promotion.
+Later that year, Hogan and Leslie joined Jerry Jarrett's Memphis-based promotion Continental Wrestling Association (CWA).
 While in Memphis, Hogan made a talk show appearance alongside actor Lou Ferrigno, star of the television series The Incredible Hulk.
 The host commented that Hogan, standing 6 ft 7 in (201 cm) and weighing 295 lbs (134 kg) with 24 inch biceps, dwarfed Ferrigno.
 Inspired by this, Mary Jarrett suggested the nickname "The Hulk," resulting in Hogan wrestling as Terry "The Hulk" Boulder.
-He also occasionally also performed under the name Sterling Golden.
+He also occasionally performed under the name Sterling Golden.